mlanza/logseq-wide-eyed/README.md

 # Logseq Wide Eyed Plugin

-Toggles the visibility of DONE and CANCELED to-dos.
+Toggles the visibility of completed and canceled to-dos.

-An eye—appearing in the toolbar—has opened and closed states which can be toggled by clicking it.
-Its state determines the appearance of select blocks.
-It is useful for showing/hiding content such as completed/canceled to-dos, but it can be configured for other purposes.
+Toggling is controlled by the eye appearing in the toolbar.
+It has opened and closed states which determine the appearance of matching blocks.
+This is useful for showing/hiding content such as completed/canceled to-dos, but it can be configured for other purposes.

-It will be underlined if there is any matching content on the page.
+If any matching content is found on the page the eye is underlined.

-The out-of-the-box behavior targets completed/canceled to-dos.
-Therefore, to try it out, visit a page having such.

 ## Configurable Settings
 * `status` — a preferred initial status of `opened` or `closed`
 * `match` — a regular expression string which matches against text content
 * `opened` — stylesheet rules applied against matched blocks when the eye is opened
 * `closed` — stylesheet rules applied against matched blocks when the eye is closed
+* `refreshRate` — how often in seconds to check for changes to current page?
+0 to disable

 ## Design Notes
-If the plugin was designed with the static purpose of toggling TODO visibility some of the implementation details might have differed, but configurability was prioritized.
+Had the plugin been designed with the static purpose of toggling TODO visibility some of the implementation details might have been improved, but configurability was the priority.

-Unfortunately, the Logseq SDK lacks [the features I required](https://discuss.logseq.com/t/add-more-event-hooks-for-plugins/5508) for improving some of the implementation details.
-Or, at least, I am not aware of them.

-For example:
-* When the Journal page loads, to mimimize the overhead of the query it only affects matching blocks appearing on entries spanning the next 90 days.
-* When a normal page loads, the initial state of the blocks is taken into consideration.
-Any updates made to the page will not be taken into account until you revisit or refresh the page.
-This avoids the overhead of polling since the SDK provides no means of tapping into page change events.
-* The matching is not applied against linked references.
-Again, it would be useful if the SDK provided event hooks for what gets loaded onto a page.

-Hopefully, when the plugin api evolves, future improvements can be made.
-If you are involved in the Logseq core team, please consider the comments/questions in [index.js](./index.js).

-There were workarounds I could have employed but I didn't want the plugin doing too much under the hood.
+The Logseq Plugin api lacks [the features I required](https://discuss.logseq.com/t/add-more-event-hooks-for-plugins/5508) to be made aware of nested content (like linked references) and lazily loaded content (as on the endless journal page).
+Thus, the journal page only matches entries spanning the next 90 days.
+In the absence of such hooks, not all matches can be detected and handled.
+It handles only the main body of pages.

 ## Manual installation
 * Download this repo